SwissFlowIt/raycast-documate/README.md

 ## Usage

-* Open Raycast and start typing to search through your documentation.
+* Open Raycast and search for Documate commands in the root search.
 * Use filters to narrow down your results based on workspaces or update dates.

 ## Contributions